mattwach/pico_sharpmem_display/README.md

     picotool load sharpdisp_hello_world.uf2

-of course this only works if the pico is ready to accept code (as with loading any program to the pico) by holding the boot button on reset or power on.
+of course this only works if the pico is ready to accept code by holding the boot button on reset or power on.

 If the code loads but the image doesn't show, one thing to consider (along with the usual checking connections) is to lower the SPI